Resource for Passive Investors

 Cash flow is the revenue remaining after paying all expenses.
 Cash flow is calculated by subtracting the operating expense and debt service from the collected revenue

 Closing costs are the expenses, over and above the price of the property, that buyers and sellers normally incur to complete a real estate transaction.
-Examples of closing costs are origination fees, application fees, recording fees, attorney fees, underwriting fees, credit search fees and due diligence fees.

 Financing fees are the one-time, upfront fees charged by the lender for providing the debt service.
 Also referred to as a finance charge.
 Typically, the financing fees are 1.75% of the purchase price.